JKGzenna/mcp-spotify-server/README.md

 <h1>MCP Spotify Server</h1>
 </div>

-*A lightweight [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that enables AI assistants like Cursor & Claude to control Spotify playback and manage playlists.*
+*A lightweight [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that enables AI assistants like Cursor & Claude to control Spotify playback, playlists and manage tokens.*

-## Security Features
+## Security Features (Token Management & Refresh)

-- ### 'AuthTest' class for manual token generation
-  The `authTest` class (previously `auth`) allows manual token generation by running the command `npm run auth`.
+1. ### 'auth.ts' class for manual token generation using 'npm run auth' The `auth` class (previously `authTest.ts`) allows manual token generation by running the command `npm run auth`.
 This process generates an `accessToken` and `refreshToken` based on the `clientId` and `clientSecret` specified in the `spotify-config.json` file.
 The tokens are updated in the configuration file after user confirmation in the browser.

-- ### 'AuthApp' class associated to a new MCP tool named 'getAccessTokenTool' The `getAccessTokenTool` is a new MCP tool that enables AI clients like Claude, Cursor and VsCode  to fetch Spotify tokens programmatically.
+2. ### 'authApp.ts' class associated to a new MCP tool named 'getAccessToken' used by AI clients The `getAccessToken` is a new MCP tool that enables AI clients like Claude, Cursor and VsCode  to fetch Spotify tokens programmatically.
 It uses the `clientId` and `clientSecret` from `spotify-config.json` to generate an `accessToken` and `refreshToken`.
 After user confirm Spotify Authorizationin the browser, the user is redirected back to the AI client, and browser shows a success message via the Redirect URI `http://127.0.0.1:8088`, the tool updates the `spotify-config.json` file with the new tokens (accessToken & refreshToken).

+3. ### 'refreshToken.ts' class associated to a new MCP tool named 'refreshAccessToken' The `refreshAccessToken` is a new MCP tool that enables AI clients like Claude, Cursor and VsCode  to refresh the Spotify accessToken programmatically using the refreshToken.
+It uses the `refreshToken` from `spotify-config.json` to generate an new`accessToken` without the need for user confirmation in the browser.
-This MCP tool simplifies token management and integrates seamlessly with MCP workflows.
+  This MCP tool simplifies token management and integrates seamlessly with MCP workflows and eliminates the need for manual intervention.

 - ### 'accessToken' terminal view & check status
   You can view and check accessToken status using ``sh spotify-check-token.sh`` in a terminal prompted in the root of the project.